AIP Diet Food List

 Gluten & Whole Grains

 Autoimmunity sufferers are also likely to have some degree of intestinal permeability.
-It is best to avoid the following gluten and grains while healing your body from a leaky gut.
+Avoiding the following gluten and grains while healing your body from a leaky gut is best.

 Dairy can have a detrimental effect on the integrity of the gut lining and can trigger food intolerances and inflammation.